 When it comes to quality of care, the Centers of Medicaid and Medicare are making a push for a new model – one they feel will better serve patients of all backgrounds.
 Instead of reimbursing medical professionals for charging a fee for each service – which rewards employees based on the number of procedures they can complete – the CMS is aiming for value-based care.
 This model pays health care providers for the quality of their service as a way to reduce readmittance and unnecessary medical expenses and procedures.

 Public health officials must understand social determinants of health in their actions to improve individual and community wellbeing.
-Earning a Master’s of Public Health from the University of Arizona can give these professionals the tools and education they need to do just that.
+Earning an online Master of Public Health from the University of Arizona can give these professionals the tools and education they need to do just that.